-Building Work Does Not Comply with the Approved Plans and Details (but complies with Council policies and legislation)
+4.6.1.4 Building work does not comply with the approved plans and details (but complies with council policies and legislation)

 If an inspection reveals that building work was, or is not being, carried out in accordance with the detail approved under development consent, Council may give a stop work order.
-The applicant may then choose to seek advise from Council's Development Assessment team.
+The applicant may then choose to seek advice from Council's Development Assessment team.

 NOTE: A Section 96 application may be requested, but only if the building work is considered to comply with Council policies and other legislation.
-It should be noted however that such application will be assessed on its merits, and could be refused regardless whether the building work has been completed.
+It should be noted however that such application will be assessed on its merits and may be refused regardless of whether the building work has been completed.